Variability hypothesis: 8 year olds:

 No statistically significant results were found for the cognitive or academic measures.
 7 year olds: SDQ conduct, SDQ peer problems, SDQ anxiety.
 8 year olds: conners ADHD, RPQ composite.

-The study was done on about 1000 twins for each sex and zygosity like the previous study, but the sample was 7–8 years old this time and only different behavioural measures were taken by the 8 year olds unlike the 7 year olds who took cognitive tests too.
+The study was done on about 1000 twins for each sex and zygosity like the previous study, but the sample was 7–8 years old this time and only different behavioral measures were taken by the 8 year olds unlike the 7 year olds who took cognitive tests too.

+2008 review

 A 2008 study reviewed the history of the hypothesis that general intelligence is more biologically variable in males than in females and presented data which the authors claim "in many ways are the most complete that have ever been compiled [and which] substantially support the hypothesis".

+2009 non-cognitive traits study

 A 2009 study in developmental psychology examined non-cognitive traits including blood parameters and birth weight as well as certain cognitive traits, and concluded that "greater intrasex phenotype variability in males than in females is a fundamental aspect of the gender differences in humans".

+2010 metanalysis of math scores

 Recent studies indicate that greater male variability in mathematics persists in the U.S., although the ratio of boys to girls at the top end of the distribution is reversed in Asian Americans.
 A 2010 meta-analysis of 242 studies found that males have an 8% greater variance in mathematical abilities than females, which the authors indicate is not meaningfully different from an equal variance.
 Additionally, they find several datasets indicate no or a reversed variance ratio.

+2010 twin study

+Though female students scored slightly higher on average, the graph depicts identical standard deviations, and therefore identical variability, between male and female students.
+The authors of the 2012 study "Debunking Myths about Gender and Mathematics Performance" used this as evidence while refuting the greater male variability hypothesis.

+While the male students scored higher on average, this graph shows that female students were more variable than male students, which the authors of the 2012 study "Debunking Myths about Gender and Mathematics Performance" used to refute the greater male variability hypothesis.

 A 2010 study with a similar methodology to C.S loat et al. 2004 with 272 twin pairs taking an IQ test and 324 twin pairs were assessed using measure of child behavioural problems and found no evidence of an X-linked contribution to greater variance in males and no statistically significant interaction of sex and chorion type.